Texas vs. UConn Women's Basketball Predictions & Picks - December 3

 Texas Performance Insights

-- The Longhorns have a +335 scoring differential, topping opponents by 41.9 points per game.
-They're putting up 91.8 points per game to rank seventh in college basketball and are giving up 49.9 per outing to rank fifth in college basketball.
+- The Longhorns outscore opponents by 41.9 points per game (scoring 91.8 points per game to rank seventh in college basketball while giving up 49.9 per outing to rank fifth in college basketball) and have a +335 scoring differential overall.

 UConn Performance Insights